aviTak/Crypto-Trading-Realtime-UI/README.md

-Here's a detailed README for your project:

----

 # Crypto Trading Realtime UI

 This is a **backend project** built with **Fastify**, **Handlebars**, **WebSockets**, and the **Binance API**.
 The purpose of this UI is to check the balance of individual assets as well as the total asset value in both **test** and **production environments** for Binance users.
 It is designed as a companion tool for the **Binance Algo Trader** project to visualize real-time account balances and asset values.